Table of Contents

 Tax Considerations of Lending Money to Your LLC

-On the LLC’s side, the IRS treats a loan from an LLC member the same as it treats other types of small business loans.
-The loan itself is not considered taxable income to your LLC, since the money will be repaid.
+On the LLC’s side, the IRS treats a loan from an LLC member the same way it treats other types of small business loans.
+The loan itself is not considered taxable income for your LLC, since the money will be repaid.
 However, the interest your LLC pays you on the loan is a tax-deductible business expense.
 Repayment of the principal is not tax deductible.

 Can You Recover a Loan From Your LLC in Case of Bankruptcy?

-Without anything clearly outlined, other members may question your right to those assets, especially if it was clear when you made the loan that your LLC might go out of business.
-It could be argued in court that you only made the loan so that you could gain access to those assets afterwards.
-Business bankruptcies can get ugly, which is why you need everything in writing.
+If no process was clearly outlined, other members may question your right to those assets, especially if it was evident when you made the loan that your LLC might go out of business.
+It could be argued in court that you only made the loan so that you could gain access to those assets afterward.
+Business bankruptcies can get ugly, which is one reason you need everything in writing.

 Can You Charge Interest on a Loan to Your LLC?

 Yes, you can (and should) charge interest on a loan to your LLC.
-When loaning money to your own company, it’s best to draw up a formal loan agreement and have an attorney review it.
-You should charge an interest rate that’s in line with market rates and come up with reasonable loan terms.
+When loaning money to your own company, it’s best to draw up a formal loan agreement and have an attorney review it (or have them draw it up to begin with).
+It’s a good idea to charge an interest rate that’s in line with market rates and come up with reasonable loan terms.

 Pros and Cons of Loaning Money to Your LLC